Sports—Badges and Fobs

 Picture source: Korean EMuseum, Identification #구입 11509

 When the Sino-Japanese War broke out in 1937, the Japanese Government-General of Korea began integrating various sports organizations across the country.
-By 1938, virtually all sports were under the administration of a new Japanese controlled Chosŏn Sports Association.
+By 1938, virtually all sports were under the administration of a new Japanese-controlled Chosŏn Sports Association.

 After the liberation of Korea, a new Chosŏn Basketball Association 조선농구협회 발족 was created in November 1945.
 After the creation of the Republic of Korea, the name was changed to the Korea Basketball Association 대한농구협회.
 In 1947, Korea joined the International Federation of Basketball (FIBA) 국제 농구 연맹.
 Korea also joined the International Amateur Basketball Federation 국제아마추어농구연맹 on June 10, 1947.

 A Korean basketball team competed at the 1948 Summer Olympics in London, England.
-While the Korean men’s team has never won an Olympic medal in basketball, the Women’s team won a silver medal at the 1984 Los Angeles Olympic Games 제23회 미국 LA 올림픽 대회.
+While the Korean men’s team has never won an Olympic medal in basketball, the women’s team won a silver medal at the 1984 Los Angeles Olympic Games 제23회 미국 LA 올림픽 대회.

 The medal (at right) is for the winners in basketball at the 18th All Chosŏn General Games, hosted by the Chosŏn Sports Association 조선체육회 in 1937.
 The medal is in the shape of a shield with a loop attached to the top.
-The Obverse has the word “Award” 賞, superimposed over the word “Body” 體.
-On the reverse there are “XVIII”, “All Chosŏn General Athletics Championships” 全朝鮮綜合競技大會, “Win” 優勝, “Chosŏn Sports Association” 朝鮮體育會, and “1937”.
-At the center of the reverse is “Basketball” 籠球 and at the bottom is “Sterling silver” 純銀.
+The obverse has the word “Award” 賞 superimposed over the word “Body” 體.
+On the reverse there are “XVIII,” “All Chosŏn General Athletics Championships” 全朝鮮綜合競技大會, “Win” 優勝, “Chosŏn Sports Association” 朝鮮體育會, and “1937.”
+At the center of the reverse is “Basketball” 籠球, and at the bottom is “Sterling silver” 純銀.

 Boxing

 Boxing became active on Oct.
-7, 1912 when the Yugak Boxing Club 유각권투구락부(柔角拳鬪俱樂部) was founded by Park Seung-pil 박승필.13 In Dec.
+7, 1912, when the Yugak Boxing Club 유각권투구락부 (柔角拳鬪俱樂部) was founded by Park Seung-pil 박승필.13 In Dec.
 1916, Mr. Philip L. Gillette (길예태 Gil Ye-tae), an American missionary working at the YMCA, introduced modern boxing gloves.
 On December 24, 1919, at the YMCA Gymnasium, Korea’s first open boxing match was held.
 In 1922, the YMCA introduced boxing as an indoor sporting event, which, thereafter, became an annual event.
 In September 1924, the YMCA officially established a boxing club and installed a ring.
 On January 30, 1925, at the 9th YMCA Sports Day, boxing was adopted as an official event with standards and facilities.
-In 1928, the 1st Chosŏn Boxing Championship제1회 전조선권투선수권대회 was held in Seoul, sponsored by the Dong-A Ilbo, and hosted by the Chosŏn Central Christian Youth Association.
+In 1928, the 1st Chosŏn Boxing Championship 제1회 전조선권투선수권대회 was held in Seoul, sponsored by the Dong-A Ilbo and hosted by the Chosŏn Central Christian Youth Association.
 This continued until the 14th tournament in 1941.
 Boxing developed rapidly with the establishment of the Chosŏn Boxing Club 조선권투구락부 on Sept.
-17, 1929 and the establishment of a dedicated gym two years later.
+17, 1929, and the establishment of a dedicated gym two years later.
 Then, on January 20, 1932, the All Chosŏn Amateur Boxing Federation was formed.
 In 1933, the Chosŏn Sports Association (predecessor of the Korea Sports Association) held a meeting and declared the amateur rules for boxing, intending to distinguish between professionals and amateurs ahead of the 2nd National Championships.
-The Chosŏn Amateur Boxing federation 조선아마튜어복싱연맹 / 조선아마추어권투연맹 was created on January 20, 1934.
+The Chosŏn Amateur Boxing Federation 조선아마튜어복싱연맹 / 조선아마추어권투연맹 was created on January 20, 1934.
 In 1945, both the Korean Boxing Federation 대한권투연합회가 and the Chosŏn Boxing Federation 조선권투연맹이 were created.
 On Oct.
 23, 1945, the Chosŏn Amateur Boxing Federation 조선아마튜어권투연맹 was founded.
 The Chosŏn Amateur Boxing Federation joined the International Amateur Boxing Federation 국제아마튜어복싱연맹 in 1947 and established the Asian Amateur Boxing Federation (FAABC) 아시아아마튜어복싱연맹 in 1962 for the development of boxing in Asia.
 In March 1947, these two organizations were merged into the Korea Boxing Federation 대한권투연맹으로, and then reorganized into the Korea Boxing Committee 한국권투위원회로 in the early 1960s, which oversees professional boxing until now.
 In 1947, the Chosŏn boxing federation joined the International Amateur Boxing Federation (AIBA), and in May 1953, it was registered as an official member of the Korean Sports Association.
 And on December 3, 1962, it became a founding member of the Asian Amateur Boxing Federation (FAAB).
 In February 1963, it was renamed the Korea Amateur Boxing Federation, which continues to the present day.

 Korean boxers dominated the Japanese boxing world in the early 1930s and participated in Olympic competitions as Japanese athletes.
 The first professional Korean boxer was Kim Jeong-yeon 김정연 (金正淵).
 He played an active role in Japan under the name of Kobayashi Nobuo 고바야시 노부오.
 In June 1930, Kobayashi was the first boxer to die in Japan from injuries suffered in the ring.
 Hwang Eul-soo 황을수 (黃乙秀) won first place in the lightweight division in the Japanese national team selection event held before the 10th Los Angeles Olympics.
-He is the first Korean to make it to the Olympics, unfortunately he faced the “winning” gold medalist in the first round and lost by decision.
-Hwang Eul-soo was said to have a Stone Fist ‘핵주먹’ (also translated as Hearth Stone, but contemporary translation is ‘Nuclear Fist’).
+He is the first Korean to make it to the Olympics; unfortunately, he faced the “winning” gold medalist in the first round and lost by decision.
+Hwang Eul-soo was said to have a Stone Fist ‘핵주먹’ (also translated as Hearth Stone, but the contemporary translation is ‘Nuclear Fist’).
 Lee Kyu-hwan 이규환 (李圭換) participated in the 1936 Berlin Olympic Games.
-Seo Jeong-kwon 서정권 (徐廷權), moved to the United States, where he became the first Korean to place in the world rankings, taking 6th place in the flyweight division.
+Seo Jeong-kwon 서정권 (徐廷權) moved to the United States, where he became the first Korean to place in the world rankings, taking 6th place in the flyweight division.
 In 1948, Han Su-an 한수안 (韓水安) won the bronze medal for the first time at the 14th London Olympic Games.
 At the 23rd Los Angeles Olympic Games in 1984, Shin Jun-seop 신준섭 (申俊燮) won the first gold medal in the history of Korean boxing.

 World Olympic Dispatch Chosŏn Boxing Preliminary Contest Fob